 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, clinical costs, legal and other regulatory expenses and general overhead costs.
-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, and the amounts available for borrowing under the term loan facility with Solar, will fund our projected operating expenses and capital expenditure requirements through mid-2017.
+We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term investments, will fund our projected operating expenses and capital expenditure requirements through mid-2017.